-Develop, Decorate and manage Dependencies for C (GNU) Makefiles easily with a Ruby script.
+Develop, Decorate and manage Dependencies for C (GNU) Makefiles easily with Ruby.

 Install using the Ruby Gem: